FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 df['price'] = boston.target
 ```

-Now image we would go on like this, do some preprocessing etc., and after a while we would have a pretty extensive notebook of statements and expressions without any structure leading to name collisions and confusion.
+Now imagine we would go on like this, do some preprocessing etc., and after a while we would have a pretty extensive notebook of statements and expressions without any structure leading to name collisions and confusion.
 Since notebooks allow the executing of cells in different order this can be extremely harmful.
 For these reasons, we create a function instead:
 ```python
 def get_boston_df():
     boston = load_boston()